-There is no need to complete any study prior to attending the course, however if you would like a copy of the learner guide before attending, you are welcome to collect a copy at our office, alternatively we can email you a PDF copy.
+The Refresher Course requires candidates to read the course Learner Guide prior to attending.
+When you book one of these courses you will be emailed the booking confirmation with a link to the Learner Guide.
+The Face to Face Full Course does not require any study prior to attending the course, however if you would like a copy of the learner guide before attending, you are welcome to collect a copy at our office, alternatively we can email you a PDF copy.

 During the course learners will be assessed using a written assessment to assess their knowledge, and a practical demonstration assessment to assess their performance (skills).
 Assessment will only be conducted when a learner is confident and ready for assessment.
 This may be different for each individual learner and the time required for each learner will be taken into consideration.
 Arrangements will be made for any learner who requires additional time to prepare and/or requires further training in the required knowledge or skills, and the practical application of the knowledge and skills.

 NOTE: Group/team assessment activities will be conducted in such a way that each learner performs every task/skill being assessed through rotation of roles being undertaken.